-“Mr. Malik, it’s so nice to meet you,” I smiled politely at the attractive man standing before me.
+“Mr. Malik, it’s so nice to meet you,” Katherine said, smiling politely at the attractive man standing in front of her.

 He was wearing a dark suit with a crisp white dress shirt underneath it.
-There was no tie and the shirt was unbuttoned to his mid-chest letting a few beauty marks peek out at me.
-His dark eyes held a mystery behind them that I was sure I never had a chance of unraveling.
+There was no tie and the shirt was unbuttoned to his mid-chest letting a few beauty marks peek out at her.
+His dark eyes held a mystery behind them that she was sure she never had a chance of unraveling.
 His short tuft of dark hair was perfectly styled into an organized mess on the top of his head, making him actually look his age in that respect.
 Everything else made him look like a hard-hitting thirty-something business man, when he was only twenty-four.

 Zayn Malik made his first million for his father’s company at the ripe age of twenty-one and the family fortune only continued to grow from there, making him into the business mogul he was today.

 “Miss Mason, is it?
-The pleasure’s all mine,” Mr. Malik told me, smiling surreptitiously as he shook my hand when I walked into the large great room of his expansive apartment in the sky.
+The pleasure’s all mine,” Mr. Malik told her, smiling surreptitiously as he shook her hand when she walked into the large great room of his expansive apartment in the sky.

 “Call me Katherine.
 Or Kat.
 Or Katy.
-Pretty much anything but Miss Mason,” I said with a blush as he offered me a seat in the chair across from him.
+Pretty much anything but Miss Mason,” she said with a blush as he offered her a seat in the chair across from him.

-“I prefer the formality of your surname, if you don’t mind,” he said pursing his lips tightly, and I thought for a moment that I might have offended him, until he cleared his throat.
+“I prefer the formality of your surname, if you don’t mind,” he said, pursing his lips tightly, and she thought for a moment she might have offended him, until he cleared his throat.

 “So, Miss Mason.
 I trust you’ve read over the contract, your list of duties and everything that is expected of you,” he said, continuing on with the post-interview.
-I nodded politely as I tried not to gawk over the beautiful man sitting before me.
-His British accent was like music to my ears in the drab mix-up of East Coast accents I heard on a daily basis, due to living in the hustle and bustle of New York City.
+Katherine nodded politely as she tried not to gawk over the beautiful man sitting in front of her.
+His British accent was like music to her ears in the drab mix-up of East Coast accents she heard on a daily basis, due to living in the hustle and bustle of New York City.

 “Do you have any questions?”

 “Uh… what is a non-disclosure agreement?”
-I asked tentatively.
-I felt like an idiot.
-But I was taught to be sure of what I’m signing when I’m signing it.
+She asked tentatively.
+She felt like an idiot.
+But she was taught to be sure of what she is signing when she is signing it.

-His lips turned up into the hint of a smirk and I couldn’t help but notice it was the first time I saw any type of humor on his face.
-Did he think I was ridiculous?
+His lips turned up into the hint of a smirk and Katherine couldn’t help but notice it was the first time she saw any type of humor on his face.
+Did he think she was ridiculous?

 “An NDA is just a formality—” he began.

 “Yeah, but what is it?”
-I asked, cutting him off mid-sentence.
+She asked, cutting him off mid-sentence.

-“Patience, Miss Mason,” he snapped, and I immediately sat up a little straighter.
-Did he just scold me?
+“Patience, Miss Mason,” he snapped, and she immediately sat up a little straighter.
+Did he just scold her?

-“I was about to get to the reasoning for the NDA,” he said, eyeing me and I nodded submissively at him as my cheeks blushed rapidly.
+“I was about to get to the reasoning for the NDA,” he said, eyeing her and she nodded submissively at him as her cheeks blushed rapidly.

-“A non-disclosure agreement is for my protection…” he began again, and I wanted to ask why he needed protecting from a girl like me, but I knew not to after his lashing out.
+“A non-disclosure agreement is for my protection…” he began again, and Katherine wanted to ask why he needed protecting from a girl like her, but she knew not to interrupt after his lashing out.

-My mind immediately wondered what the other things he was referring to were.
-This man was such a mystery already.
+Katherine’s mind immediately wondered what the other things he was referring to were.
+He was such a mystery already.
 Did he have a whole slew of illegitimate children he took care of financially?
 Was he gay?
 Ooh, was he gay?
 That would be juicy.
 Britain’s most eligible bachelor – hell, America’s most eligible bachelor being gay would rock the shit out of the media.
-And then I was quickly brought back to the present, remembering I was about to sign this NDA we spoke of, and the media would never find out of his parenthood or sexual preference if either were the case.
+And then Katherine was quickly brought back to the present, remembering she was about to sign the NDA they spoke of, and the media would never find out of his parenthood or sexual preference, if either were the case.

 “Look it all over, Miss Mason.
 If it is not for you, it was a pleasure to meet you.
-If you decide this is something you can do, then I look forward to our business relationship,” he said eyeing me.
+If you decide this is something you can do, then I look forward to our business relationship,” he said, eyeing her.

-“I’m ready,” I told him immediately, surprising even myself.
+“I’m ready,” she told him immediately, surprising even herself.

 “You’re ready?
-Surely you haven’t read over the entire contract, Miss Mason,” he asked, giving me a bold look.
+Surely you haven’t read over the entire contract, Miss Mason,” he asked, giving her a bold look.

 “I read them all last night.
 Every inch of the paperwork you overnighted to me.
-All I need to read is the non-disclosure agreement, in which you haven’t given me yet,” I told him, feeling a sense of pride that I mildly shocked this man.
+All I need to read is the non-disclosure agreement, in which you haven’t given me yet,” she told him, feeling a sense of pride that she mildly shocked him.

 “That’s very thorough of you, Miss Mason.
-I like attentiveness,” he said, cocking his eyebrow at me.
+I like attentiveness,” he said, cocking his eyebrow at her.

-And with that one little acknowledgement, I felt a pulling deep inside of me – an ache beginning to ravage me at the thought of this insanely attractive man.
-Oh Lord, what was he doing to me?
+And with that one little acknowledgement, Katherine felt a pulling deep inside of her – an ache beginning to ravage her at the thought of this insanely attractive man.
+Oh Lord, what was he doing to her?

-“Mr. Higgins,” Mr. Malik snapped, and the suited man who had shown me into the room was now coming up behind the chair I was sitting in, startling me completely.
+“Mr. Higgins,” Mr. Malik snapped, and the suited man who showed her into the room was now coming up behind the chair she was sitting in, startling her completely.